 This week, I was able to sit down with Lane Diedrichsen.
-Lane has owned and operated Pizza Barn, at the Sunrise Shopping Center, for about thirty-five years…and boy, does he have some great experiences!
-Following our interview, I, of course, had a gnarly craving for pizza.
-So, the next day, I decided to try my hand at making some pies for me and my daughters.
+Lane has owned and operated Pizza Barn, at the Sunrise Shopping Center, for about thirty-five year, and boy, does he have some great experiences!
+Following our interview, I, of course, had a gnarly craving for pizza; therefore, the next day, I decided to try my hand at making some pies for my daughters and me.
 I tossed the dough.
 I spread the sauce.
 I sprinkled that cheese all over the place.
 The pepperonis were flying like Frisbees!
-The result of my culinary feat?
+What was the result of my culinary feat?

 So, here’s a little behind the scenes Anthony Around Town fact.
-I always end my time with people by asking them if they have anything they would like to specifically share with you (the readers) that we haven’t already talked about.
-Most people say thank you to the Elko people or give one last encouragement.
-And Lane did give a big thank you to our area for its patronage of Pizza Barn for all of these years.
+I always end my time with people by asking them if they have anything they would like to share with you specifically (the readers) that hadn’t already been discussed.
+Most people say thank you to the Elko people or give one last bit of encouragement, and Lane did give a big thank you to our area for its patronage of Pizza Barn for all of these years.
 However, Lane also had one more thing he and his wife would like to share with you all.
 “We love to go surfing with our golden retrievers!
-And we have gotten to the point where our dogs have become apart of our brand and apart of the Pizza Barn family!”
+(Pictured below) We have gotten to the point where our dogs have become apart of our brand and apart of the Pizza Barn family!”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

 Anthony Around Town is brought to you by our awesome sponsors at: